Big Bluestem Seeds 8000

 315 seeds/gram

 Big Bluestem is referred to as the “King” of native grasses and both the most prevalent and widely distributed native grass as it is found in all types of prairie grass habitats.
-Big Bluestem is a perennial, warm season bunchgrass growing 1 to 2 m (3-6′) tall.
+Big Bluestem is a perennial, warm season bunchgrass growing 1 to 2 m tall.
 It is found in a wide range of soil conditions from wet, to poorly drained to hot, dry and open sandy soil.
 In late August it produces interesting 3-branched flower heads, resembling turkey’s feet.
 Lush blue-green stems turn reddish-brown in fall.
 While Big Bluestem is a bunchgrass that grows thicker through side sprouting of the crown, it also produces rhizomes (which are modified stems that grow underground) that in turn produce new plants.
-Rhizomes tend to be 5-7.5 cm (2-3″) deep while the true roots of Big Bluestem can grow up to 3 m (10′) deep!
+Rhizomes tend to be 5-7.5 cm (deep while the true roots of Big Bluestem can grow up to 3 m deep!
 Hardy to Zone 4.
+For many native and perennial plants, late fall is the best time to sow seed directly outside.
+Why you ask?
+Simply put, many of these plants produce seed that is viable but dormant.
+This means allowing seeds to naturally stratify over window will “wake up” the dormant seed for best results.

 How to Grow